Doctoral Specialization in the Economics of Education Michigan State University

 The purpose of Labor and Industrial Relations doctoral program is to prepare students for academic careers in employment relations or human resources in tenure-track positions at research-oriented universities.
 In comparison with disciplinary programs (such as I/O Psychology, Economics, or Sociology) the focus of an LIR Ph.D. is on breadth across multiple disciplines rather than on specialization on a single disciplinary perspective.
 In comparison with management Ph.D. programs, students in this program study employment phenomena from the perspective of multiple actors including employees, managers, employers, unions, the government, and society at large.
 Ph.D. degree recipients from this program have taken jobs at such major universities as Illinois, Iowa, Minnesota, Ohio State, Simon Fraser, Texas at Austin, Virginia Polytechnic and Washington.

-Measurement & Quantitative Methods
+Measurement and Quantitative Methods

 The doctoral program in Measurement and Quantitative Methods (MQM) enrolls students who want to study and develop statistical methods for application to problems in educational research.
 Students prepare themselves for a variety of positions -- as faculty members in education, psychology, or applied statistics; in the testing industry, and in state-level and national departments of education where program evaluation and the development, administration and analysis of tests and surveys are key activities.
 Graduates of the MQM doctoral program hold jobs in prestigious universities around the U.S. and worldwide.
 They are employed in major educational testing firms such as ACT and the Educational Testing Service (ETS), and in departments of education and educational research organizations around the world.

-Curriculum, Teaching, and Teacher Education
+Curriculum, Instruction, and Teacher Education

-The doctoral program in Curriculum, Teaching, and Teacher Education is internationally recognized for the excellence of its faculty, students, and graduates.
+The doctoral program in Curriculum, Instruction, and Teacher Education is internationally recognized for the excellence of its faculty, students, and graduates.
 US News and World Report consistently rates this program as the #1 program in both Elementary Education and Secondary Education.
 Its faculty include subject matter experts in science education, mathematics education, social studies education, and literacy, as well as scholars in history of education, philosophy of education, sociology of education, and educational psychology.
 The faculty work on a range of research, development, and service projects, with close ties to K-12 schools and many international projects.
 Graduates from the program hold positions at universities including the University of Michigan, the University of Pennsylvania, the University of Illinois, Northwestern University, and the University of North Carolina at Chapel Hill.
 Some are also employed by research organizations including Policy Studies Associates and the American Institutes for Research.